HDFGroup/hdf5/release_docs/README.md

 In the new release branch:
 * If there were experimental releases, use the combined file you created earlier as RELEASE.txt
+* Otherwise the RELEASE.txt will be used as-is

 ### MINOR release